-After your agency returns the signed award document to the COPS Office, under current regulations, you are required to submit quarterly Federal Financial Reports (FFRs) using a Standard Form 425 (SF-425).
-This report reflects the actual monies spent and unliquidated obligations incurred by your agency.
-You will not be able to make drawdowns from your GPRS account if the SF-425 for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
-Recipients are encouraged to submit their SF-425 reports via the Internet at www.cops.usdoj.gov.
+Current regulations state that once you return a signed award document, your agency is required to submit a Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of every calendar quarter regardless of award activity.
+This report should reflect actual expenditures and unliquidated obligations incurred by your agency on a cumulative basis.
+You will not be able to make drawdowns from your GPRS account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
+Recipients are encouraged to submit their SF-425 reports via the Internet at https://portal.cops.usdoj.gov."

-For more information on how to complete and where to submit your quarterly SF-425, see section V1 of this manual, titled "Reports," on page 80.
+For more information on how to complete, and where to submit your quarterly SF-425 report, see the section of this manual titled "Reports".